IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/3-java.md

 }
 ```

 ### 3.3 Supporting live and readiness probes in Kubernetes with HealthCheck

-We add the class **HealthEndpoint** into the **Authors** package  as you can see in the following diagram.
+We have added the class HealthEndpoint into the Authors package as you can see in the following diagram.

 ![class diagramm HealthEndpoint](images/authors-java-classdiagram-02.png)

-Let's understand what we want to support:
+We want to support this [Kubernetes function](https://github.com/OpenLiberty/guide-kubernetes-microprofile-health#checking-the-health-of-microservices-on-kubernetes):

-> Kubernetes **provides liveness** and **readiness probes** that are used to check the health of your containers, you will work with readiness probes.
-These probes can check certain files in your containers, check a TCP socket, or make HTTP requests. **MicroProfile Health** exposes a **health endpoint** on your microservices.
-Kubernetes polls the endpoint as specified by the probes to react appropriately to any change in the microservice’s status.
-Read the Adding health reports to microservices guide to learn more about MicroProfile Health.
+> Kubernetes provides liveness and readiness probes that are used to check the health of your containers.
+These probes can check certain files in your containers, check a TCP socket, or make HTTP requests.
+MicroProfile Health exposes readiness and liveness endpoints on your microservices.
+Kubernetes polls these endpoints as specified by the probes to react appropriately to any change in the microservice’s status.

-For more information we can use the [Kubernetes Microprofile Health documentation](https://openliberty.io/guides/kubernetes-microprofile-health.html) and the documentation on [GitHub](https://github.com/eclipse/microprofile-health).
+For more information check the [Kubernetes Microprofile Health documentation](https://openliberty.io/guides/kubernetes-microprofile-health.html) and the documentation on [GitHub](https://github.com/eclipse/microprofile-health).

-This is the implementation for the Health Check for Kubernetes for the **Authors** service in the [HealthEndpoint class](../authors-java-jee/src/main/java/com/ibm/authors/HealthEndpoint.java)
+This is the implementation of the Health Check for Kubernetes in the [HealthEndpoint class](../authors-java-jee/src/main/java/com/ibm/authors/HealthEndpoint.java) of the Authors service:

 ```java
 @Health